infinum/wordpress-handbook/Development environment/Vagrant setup.md

 `vagrant halt`

-Next time you start your Vagrant with `vagrant up`, the cached box will start and boot in a minute or so.
+The next time you start your Vagrant with `vagrant up`, the cached box will start and boot in a minute or so.
 Re-provisioning your Vagrant is necessary only when adding new folders or changing your Vagrant configuration, which will be described below.

-## Making your vagrant public-friendly
+## Making your Vagrant public-friendly

 Modern web development is *mobile first* oriented.
 With that in mind, it is natural that you want to be able to see what you are developing locally on your mobile phone.